graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/rand_and_fp.rst

 :py:func:`tensorflow.python.ipu.utils.reset_ipu_seed` function.

-Due to the hardware threading in the device, if the seed reset function is used then the `target.deterministicWorkers` Poplar Engine option will need to be set to `true`.
+Due to the hardware threading in the device, if the seed reset function is used then the ``target.deterministicWorkers`` Poplar Engine option will need to be set to ``true``.

-This can be done with using the :py:func:`tensorflow.python.ipu.utils.set_compilation_options` function.
+This can be done using the :py:func:`tensorflow.python.ipu.utils.set_compilation_options` function.

-Debugging Numerical Issues
+Debugging numerical issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The values held in a tensor can be printed by calling ipu.internal.print_tensor.
+The values held in a tensor can be printed by calling `ipu.ops.internal_ops.print_tensor`.
-This function takes in a tensor and will print it to standard error as a side
+This function takes a tensor and will print it to standard error as a side
 effect.

+..
+TODO: not documented yet?

-See :py:func:`tensorflow.python.ipu.ops.interal_ops.print_tensor`.
+See :py:func:`tensorflow.python.ipu.ops.internal_ops.print_tensor`.